risan03-2165658/us_covid19_2020_map/README.md

 # us_covid19_2020_map

 ## Introduction
-The US-COVID 2020 Mapping Project aims to visualize COVID-19 data in the United States (2020) using interactive choropleth and point maps using Mapbox GL JS library for interactive mapping and visualization, and USCB for the data.
+The US-COVID 2020 Mapping Project aims to visualize COVID-19 data in the United States (2020) using interactive choropleth and point maps.
+This project utilizes the Mapbox GL JS library for interactive mapping and visualization.
+The data sources include GeoJSON data for US counties (Year: 2020) from USBS.

 ## Link to the Maps
 - [US-COVID 2020 Rates (Choropleth map)](https://github.com/risan03-2165658/us_covid19_2020_map/map1.html)